Pittsburgh Yellow Jackets: PAA era (1916–1920)

 After its first season, the Duquesne Garden exhibition team established an affiliation with the Pittsburgh Athletic Association (PAA), a private athletic and social club, adopting that organization's name, colors, and "Winged Head" insignia.
 The team finished its 1916–17 campaign with a 37–3–0 record.
+A late-season addition to the roster was Herb Drury, an immediate star who would remain with the team and all its successors through to the final one, the Philadelphia Quakers.

 During the winter of 1917–18 the PAA team joined the New York Wanderers, Boston Arenas and Boston Navy Yard in forming the United States National Hockey League, which would last only one season.
 The PAA won the league title and went on to defeat the Montreal Hochelaga club, holders of the Art Ross Cup, in an international amateur championship series to win a new honor called the Fellowes international trophy.
 That season's overall record of 24–3–2 included a 22-game winning streak.

 There was no 1918–19 season for the PAA, with Duquesne Garden being used as a barracks and most of the players in military service.
 The team resumed its dominance in 1919–20, going 25–5–3 playing an independent schedule.

 First Olympic ice hockey

 The PAA team figured prominently in the formation of the first U.S. Olympic ice hockey team.
 When the sport was about to debut as an Olympic competition at the 1920 Games in Antwerp, Belgium, the PAA won a three-team American tournament (with Boston AA and St. Paul AC) that was originally supposed to determine which one of the clubs would be sent intact to the Olympics to represent the United States.
 However, as it became clear that no team had enough US-eligible players to furnish a full Olympic roster, it was decided to choose representatives from all three of the teams.
-Four of the eleven selections were from the PAA: Herb Drury, Joe McCormick (who was appointed US team captain), Larry McCormick, and Ray Bonney, all but the last of whom were born in Canada but had acquired US citizenship.
-PAA manager Schooley, who assembled the Olympic team, said that the PAA's Manners, McCrimmon, and Ed Nagle, who were also Canadian-born, would have been worthy of inclusion had they been eligible.
-The Americans won the silver medal by overwhelming all of their opponents except for Canada's gold medalist Winnipeg Falcons, to whom they lost 2–0.
+Four of the eleven selections were from the PAA: the two McCormicks and Drury, who were born in Canada but had acquired US citizenship, and US-born goalie Ray Bonney.
+Joe McCormick was appointed the US team's captain.
+PAA manager Schooley, who assembled the Olympic team, said that the PAA's Manners, McCrimmon, and Ed Nagle, all Canadians, would have been worthy of inclusion had they been eligible.
+The Americans won the silver medal, having overwhelmed all of their opponents except for Canada's gold medalist Winnipeg Falcons, to whom they lost 2–0.